eerotal/LibreSignage/README.md

 are listed below.

 1. Install the required dependencies.
-On Debian Buster this can be accomplished by running `sudo apt install apache2 php7.0 git`.
+On Debian Buster this can be accomplished by running `sudo apt install apache2 php7.0 git pandoc`.
 2. Use `cd` to move to the directory where you want to download the LibreSignage repository.
 3. Run `git clone https://github.com/eerotal/LibreSignage.git`.
 The repository